 My mission is simple yet incredibly overlooked by society today, and that is to make this world a better place.
 I want the world to be a little better because I was here.
-If I can contribute and make life easier to just ten people, I would die a happy man!
-Of course, I would not stop at just ten people when I obviously have the mediums in my disposal and the ability to reach out to the entire world via the internet.

 To be able to live every single day of my life inspiring neighbors of different religions, races, sexes is a huge blessing to me.